Day 149: Unlike Minds

 In the Graveyard, you’ll encounter one last new Heartless, the Hover Ghost.
 This Search Ghost recolour no longer bothers with the (pointless) “searching” AI of its predecessor.
 Now they teleport behind you and “possess” you.
 “Possess,” my foot!
 They outright strangle the life from you!
 And you had better watch out for the Hover Ghosts.
 While it is fairly easy to escape them (just keeping on the move), if they do catch you, you are screwed.
 The Hover Ghosts may have the most powerful single attack in the entire game, surpassed only by their own recolours.

 After you clear out the Hover Ghosts and RTC, Roxas has a surprise encounter with the three imps: Lock, Shock and Barrel.
 They shout “Trick or treat!” throw a pumpkin bomb straight in his face, and run off.
 Roxas doesn’t know what to make of this.
-Or rather… Roxas has no reaction at all, which I credit to the game’s low-res models, but it really undermines their prank.
+Or rather… Roxas has no reaction at all, which I credit to the game’s low-res models, and it really undermines their prank.
 Speaking of low-res models, Shock’s hat is barely on her head, and appears to be trying to escape every time she moves her head.
 We’re doing great today.

 As you leave through the portal, Jack catches sight of the portal closing as he’s having his muse.
 He seems inspired by this visual: “A swirl of sinister smoke, there one minute, then gone…” This leads through a stream-of-consciousness that ends with him having some kind of breakthrough about “Popping.”
 This can’t end well, this town already has high-yield explosives lying in the street.